 About

-My publications cover the impacts and governance of advanced AI systems and empirical trends in machine learning, such as compute, data, and AI hardware.
+My publications cover the impacts and governance of advanced AI systems and empirical trends in machine learning, such as training compute, data, and AI hardware.
+Furthermore, I’m researching the role that compute/cloud providers play in AI Governance and how society can adapt to increasingly advanced AI systems.

 You can find more about my professional background on LinkedIn, my publications on Google Scholar, musings on my blog, and my tweets here.
 You can contact me using the contact details mentioned in the footer.